|

 of the parallel cost of the most inexpensive funeral

-to compare prices with funeral homes in your own
+need to compare prices with funeral homes in your

-at home' column does not include any fees
+family at home ' column does not include any

 of the actual burial or cremation (which